shinra-electric/hydra/README.md

 Only the NRO, NSO and NCA formats are supported.
 You can extract an NSP file into NCA with [this tool](https://github.com/SamoZ256/switch-extract-macos).

 In order to run official games, you will need to download a set of patches to prevent crashes.
-You can get the patches together with the guide on how to install them [here](https://github.com/SamoZ256/hydra-patches).
+You can get the patches together with a guide on how to install them [here](https://github.com/SamoZ256/hydra-patches).

 ## Usage